-Weblate has built in support for creating service backups using BorgBackup.
+Weblate has built-in support for creating service backups using BorgBackup.
 Borg creates space-effective encrypted backups which can be safely stored in the cloud.
 The backups can be controlled in the management interface on the Backups tab.

 Warning: Only PostgreSQL database is included in the automated backups.
 Other database engines have to be backed up manually.
-You are recommended to migrate to PostgreSQL as that will be the only supported database in the 4.0 release.
-See Migrating from other databases to PostgreSQL.
+You are recommended to migrate to PostgreSQL, see Database setup for Weblate and Migrating from other databases to PostgreSQL.